NAME

 Implements the Left Hand sum using 30 intervals between 'start' and 'end'.
 The first three arguments are required.
 The final argument (number of steps) is optional and defaults to 30.

-Integration by Right Hand Sum
+Right Hand Riemann Sum

 Usage: